 Clarissa Saunders-Newton PhD, OTR/L

-Academic Fieldwork Coordinator (Adult Physical Rehabilitation) and Associate Professor of Clinical Occupational Therapy
+Academic Fieldwork Coordinator (Adult Physical Rehabilitation) and Assistant Professor of Clinical Occupational Therapy

 Room: CHP 114

 Master of Science (MS)

 1994 | University of Southern California

 1983 | Loma Linda University

 Jackson, J. M., Carlson, M. E., Rubayi, S., Scott, M. D., Atkins, M. S., Blanche, E. I., Saunders-Newton, C. D., Mielke, S. E., Wolfe, M. K., & Clark, F. A. (2010).
 Qualitative study of principles pertaining to lifestyle and pressure ulcer risk in adults with spinal cord injury.
 Disability and Rehabilitation, 32(7), 567-578. https://doi.org/10.3109/09638280903183829 Show abstract